73cirdan/MMM-rainfc/README.md

 # Installation
-Navigate into your MagicMirror's `modules` folder and execute 'git clone https://github.com/73cirdan/MMM-rainfc'
+Navigate into your MagicMirror's `modules` folder and execute 'git clone https://github.com/73cirdan/MMM-rainfc' After that go into the MMM-rainfc folder and excute 'npm install'

 # Using the module
 This module can show the rainforecast in your neighbourhood using longitude and latitude.